Phantoms (film)

-Phantoms is a 1998 American science fiction and supernatural horror film directed by Joe Chappelle and starring Peter O'Toole, Rose McGowan, Joanna Going, Liev Schreiber, Ben Affleck, Nicky Katt, and Clifton Powell.
+Phantoms is a 1998 American science fiction horror film directed by Joe Chappelle and starring Peter O'Toole, Rose McGowan, Joanna Going, Liev Schreiber, Ben Affleck, Nicky Katt, and Clifton Powell.
 The screenplay was adapted by Dean Koontz from his own 1983 novel of the same name.
 The film takes place in the peaceful town of Snowfield, Colorado, where something evil has wiped out the community.
 It is up to a group of people to stop it or at least get out of Snowfield alive.
 While Koontz's novel included many literary references to the work of H. P. Lovecraft, these are largely absent from the film.

 Plot

 Dr. Jennifer "Jenny" Pailey brings her sister Lisa to Snowfield, Colorado, a small ski resort village nestled in the Rocky Mountains where Jenny works.
 There, the sisters find no one around but some corpses.
 They then stumble upon the severed heads of the town baker and his wife in an oven before being found by Sheriff Bryce Hammond, a former FBI agent, and his deputies Stu Wargle and Steve Shanning.
 Hammond and his deputies are investigating the killings.

 The group arrives at a nearby hotel and find the writing of a victim on the mirror reading "Timothy Flyte".
 Shanning leaves to investigate a sound outside but does not return.
 The others find only his gun, hat and shoes while the rest of him is gone.
 At the sheriff's office, they request aid and create roadblocks around Snowfield.
 The group gets a phone call but are interrupted by an attack by a moth-like creature that rips Wargle's face off before Hammond kills it.
 Lisa later encounters Wargle while in the bathroom.
 They return to the morgue and find his body missing.

 Hammond's FBI associates find Flyte, a British academic who theorizes that the town has fallen victim to the Ancient Enemy, an entity he generalizes as "chaos in the flesh".
 It periodically wipes out civilizations including that of the Mayans and the Roanoke Island colonists.

 They are joined by an Army commando unit and a group of scientists led by General Copperfield who has come to Snowfield.
 They, along with Flyte, investigate the town.
 The creature kills soldiers investigating the sewers, while a dog approaches Flyte and the scientists and transforms into a monster that converts the group, except for Flyte.
 Flyte regroups with Hammond, Jenny, Lisa, and Copperfield.
 The creature attacks Copperfield through a manhole, converting him.
 Copperfield vomits a sample before melting into a puddle of liquid.
 Through it, Flyte and the group learn the nature of the Enemy.